Package insert / prescribing information

 The most commonly reported side effect of Methoxsalen alone is nausea, which occurs with approximately 10% of all patients.
 This effect may be minimized or avoided by instructing the patient to take Methoxsalen in milk or food, or to divide the dose into two portions, taken approximately one-half hour apart.
 Other effects include nervousness, insomnia, and depression.

-This adverse reaction occurs with approximately 10% of all patients.
+PRURITUS: This adverse reaction occurs with approximately 10% of all patients.
 In most cases, pruritus can be alleviated with frequent application of bland emollients or other topical agents; severe pruritus may require systemic treatment.
 If pruritus is unresponsive to these measures, shield pruritic areas from further UVA exposure until the condition resolves.
 If intractable pruritus is generalized, UVA treatment should be discontinued until the pruritus disappears.

-Mild, transient erythema at 24 to 48 hours after PUVA therapy is an expected reaction and indicates that a therapeutic interaction between Methoxsalen and UVA occurred.
+ERYTHEMA: Mild, transient erythema at 24-48 hours after PUVA therapy is an expected reaction and indicates that a therapeutic interaction between Methoxsalen and UVA occurred.
 Any area showing moderate erythema (greater than Grade 2 - See Table 1 for grades of erythema) should be shielded during subsequent UVA exposures until the erythema has resolved.
 Erythema greater than Grade 2 which appears within 24 hours after UVA treatment may signal a potentially severe burn.
 Erythema may become progressively worse over the next 24 hours, since the peak erythemal reaction characteristically occurs 48 hours or later after Methoxsalen ingestion.
 The patient should be protected from further UVA exposures and sunlight, and should be monitored closely.

-Those reported include edema, dizziness, headache, malaise, depression, hypopigmentation, vesiculation and bullae formation, non-specific rash, herpes simplex, miliaria, urticaria, folliculitis, gastrointestinal disturbances, cutaneous tenderness, leg cramps, hypotension, and extension of psoriasis.
+OTHER ADVERSE REACTIONS: Those reported include edema, dizziness, headache, malaise, depression, hypopigmentation, vesiculation and bullae formation, non-specific rash, herpes simplex, miliaria, urticaria, folliculitis, gastrointestinal disturbances, cutaneous tenderness, leg cramps, hypotension, and extension of psoriasis.